-Have you ever heard stories about how dogs try to slip out of their harness?
+Have you ever heard other dog owners talk about how their canines try to slip out of their harness?

 Or have you experienced that yourself before?

 I’m sure you can imagine how unsafe that is, especially if that happens in high-traffic areas.

 And I suppose that’s the reason why you are here on this page, looking for something more secure so that you can have a stress-free dog walk.